-But how have Britain and British type designers played their part in this world of letters and numbers?
+But how has British typography and British type designers played their part in this world of letters and numbers?

-The story starts with a German, Johannes Gutenburg who in 1446 started experimenting with what we now know as the printing press and by 1450 he had a working prototype.
-Although Gutenburg created a moveable type printing press, he cannot claim to have invented it as the Chinese had moveable woodblock type presses as far back as 868.
-And ceramic moveable presses around 1040 and metal moveable type setting presses were developed in Korea in 12th Century.
+The story starts with a German.
+Johannes Gutenburg who in 1446 started experimenting with what we now know as the printing press and by 1450 he had a working prototype.
+Although Gutenburg created a moveable type printing press, he cannot claim to have invented it.
+As the Chinese had moveable woodblock type presses as far back as 868.
+And ceramic moveable presses around 1040.
+Whilst metal moveable type setting presses were developed in Korea in 12th Century.

 Anyway, back to Gutenburg.
-He democratized the printing press at least.
+He democratised the printing press at least.
 He partnered with Johan Fust and they began to print bibles in 1455.
 All were pre-sold.
 Letting the hoi polloi devour the bible for themselves.
 Which led to all sorts of problems that Gutenburg could never have imagined.
-The split of the church being one, when in 1517 Martin Luther printed multiple copies of his Ninety-Five thesis and so the Protestant reformation lit a fuse that is explosive today as it was back then.
+The split of the church being one.
+When in 1517 Martin Luther printed multiple copies of his Ninety-Five thesis.
+And so the Protestant reformation lit a fuse that is explosive today as it was back then.

 That first press was in Westminster.
 Where he printed the first copies of the Bible in English, Chaucer’s The Canterbury Tales and Aesop’s Fables.
-He is acknowledged as the man who did most to standardize English as printed works needed to be as standardized as possible.
-He had many headaches on the spelling of certain words because of the dialects all over Britain, just think how a Geordie sounds compared to a Bristolian.
-And through his time in Bruges, we now spell ghost with a silent H because of his Flemish influence.
+He is acknowledged as the man who did most to standardise English as printed works needed to be as standardised as possible.
+He had many headaches on the spelling of certain words because of the dialects all over Britain.
+Just think how a Geordie sounds compared to a Bristolian.
+And through his time in Bruges, we now spell ghost with a silent H because of its Flemish influence.

 Caxton used only eight typefaces, which although modified through the centuries are still widely available.
 They are called, unsurprisingly, ‘Caxton’ and for identifying purposes Type 1, Type 2 and so on and so forth.
 His typefaces were generally taken from the low countries where Caxton had lived.
 There was obviously no English style yet as Caxton was the first to bring printing to Britain.

-Johnstone taught many pupils but his most famous or infamous must be Eric Gill (he had a very dubious life which we will not go into here), sculpture turned type designer who developed the Gill Sans in 1926, which is sometimes called the Helvetica of England.
+Johnstone taught many pupils but his most famous or infamous must be Eric Gill (he had a very dubious life which we will not go into here).
+Gill was a sculpture who turned type designer.
+He developed the Gill Sans in 1926, which is sometimes called the Helvetica of England.
 His modernist sans typeface was an instant hit.
 The London and North East railways chose Gill Sans for all of its promotional and timetable materials.
-It has been used by the BBC, the Church and Penguin Books, and not forgetting the KEEP CALM AND CARRY ON posters that have flourished on social media making it almost the establishment of Britishness.
-Legibility with a touch of drama are what define Gill Sans as a classic and why we at Sir Gordon Bennett also use Gill Sans.
+It has been used by the BBC, the Church and Penguin Books.
+And not forgetting the KEEP CALM AND CARRY ON posters that have flourished on social media.
+Making it almost the establishment of British typography.
+Legibility with a touch of drama are what define Gill Sans as a classic.
+And why we at Sir Gordon Bennett also use Gill Sans.

 Only a few years later in 1932 did a new font appear that still causes as much discussion about typefaces as any other.
-That workhorse is Times New Roman, ubiquitous, staid and some would say down right lackluster.
-First designed by Stanly Morison the British advisor to the Monotype Corporation who supervised Victor Lardent, an advertising artist for the Times, whence the name derived from.
+That workhorse is Times New Roman.
+Ubiquitous, staid and some would say down right lacklustre.
+First designed by Stanly Morison.
+The British advisor to the Monotype Corporation who supervised Victor Lardent, an advertising artist for the Times, whence the name derived from.
 Morison said that William Morris might have said it was bigoted, narrow, mean and puritan.
 Rather harsh for something that can’t defend itself.
-But it quickly gained traction as a font that served its purpose, that of delivering a message without any interruptions, you read what was said not what the font was saying.
-Morison was an interesting character, he was a conscientious objector and was imprisoned during WW1.
+But it quickly gained traction as a British typeface that served its purpose.
+That of delivering a message without any interruptions.
+You read what was said not what the font was saying.
+Morison was an interesting character.
+A conscientious objector who was imprisoned during WW1.
 He also declined the invitation to have a CBE bestowed upon him and a Knighthood.

-If there is one typeface that has changed how we read by spreading its wings across the globe, it is Transport.
+If there is one British typeface that has changed how we read by across the globe, it is Transport.
 Designed by Jock Kinneir and Margret Calvert.
-Transport typeface is now used across the Commonwealth, Hong Kong, most of the Middle East, Iceland, Ireland, Portugal and Greece.
+Transport typeface is now used across the Commonwealth.
+And Hong Kong, most of the Middle East, Iceland, Ireland, Portugal and Greece.
 Other variations are used in Denmark, Spain and Italy.
 But what makes it so good?
-Well previously in Britain all road signs were in capital letters.
-Then the Worboys Commission with Kinneir and Calvert as advisors dissected, examined and tested road signs from across the world and found that most were highly ineffective at displaying information needed at high speeds.
+Well, previously in Britain all road signs were in capital letters.
+Then the Worboys Commission with Kinneir and Calvert as advisors dissected, examined and tested road signs from across the world.
+What they found was that most were highly ineffective at displaying information at high speeds.
 The resultant Transport and Motorway fonts solved this problem with aplomb.

-Brody’s type is there to be noticed, to grab you by the eyeballs and scream at you, whereas the fonts of say Kinneir and Calvert as there to be read, to not be noticed, apart from the word itself.
+Brody’s type is there to be noticed.
+To grab you by the eyeballs and scream at you.
+Whereas the fonts of say Kinneir and Calvert are there to be read, to not be noticed, apart from the word itself.